BartnikLukasz/StripeInvoiceLibrary/README.md

 # StripeInvoiceLibrary
 Application for managing invoices in Stripe API

-** Description **
+**Description:**\
 This application allows logged in user to create and download his invoice using Stripe API.

-** Usage **
+**Usage**\
 To test this applicaton I used Postman for making API calls.
 There are three functionalities, that can be used.
   1. Logging in.
-Logging in can be done by making POST request at
+Logging in can be done by making POST request at \
-    URL: "localhost:8080/login"
+    URL: "localhost:8080/login"\
-    Body: form-data:
+    Body: form-data:\
-      key: "username", value: "user"
+      key: "username", value: "user"\
       key: "password", value: "password"
-  2. Creating invoice for logged in user can be done by making POST request at
+  2. Creating invoice for logged in user can be done by making POST request at\
     URL: "localhost:8080/api"
-  3. Getting download link for logged in user invoice can be done by making GET request at
+  3. Getting download link for logged in user invoice can be done by making GET request at\
     URL: "localhost:8080/api"

 **Stack tech**
   * Java 11.0.2